 - Brandy: Brandy is often used to increase the alcohol content of the Sangria.
 I like Grand Marnier, a sweetened Cognac brandy distilled with bitter oranges.

-- Fruit and Berries: Oranges and lemons are a must.
+- Fruit and Berries: Oranges and lemons are a must in my white sangria recipe.
 I used blood oranges because they have a hint of raspberry to them, however, any orange will work.
 Fresh, in-season fruits and/or berries are an excellent addition to the Sangria.
 Raspberries and mangos are particularly good in a White Sangria with Grand Marnier.

-- Sparkling Water: I use Topo Chico sparkling mineral water to top off my Sangria.
+- Sparkling Water: I use Topo Chico sparkling mineral water to top off my Sangria recipe.
 It’s the closest locally sourced sparkling water to me.

 - Sweetener: This is optional.
 Depending on how sweet your wine is, you may not want any additional sweetener.
 However, agave nectar is good as well as just a plain simple syrup.